 In March 2017, the Turkish Memorial was unveiled at Pukeahu National War Memorial Park in the presence of the Turkish Ambassador His Excellency Ahmet Ergin with former Arts, Culture and Heritage Minister Maggie Barry.

-Designed by New Zealand artist Gunner Matt Gauldie, it features words of reconciliation widely attributed to Mustafa Kemal Atatürk’s 1934 words of reconciliation and a Turkish red pine (pinus brutia) descended from the original Lone Pine at Gallipoli.
+Designed by New Zealand artist Gunner Matt Gauldie, it features words of reconciliation widely attributed to Mustafa Kemal Atatürk and a Turkish red pine (pinus brutia) descended from the original Lone Pine at Gallipoli.
 The tree is positioned immediately behind the bronze plaque and can be seen through Atatürk’s words.

 The lone pine and the new bronze memorial complements the existing Atatürk Memorial in Seatoun, which was installed in 1990.

 The Turkish memorial is one of three unveiled at Pukeahu National War Memorial Park in 2017.

 Each is a testament to our international relationships, and the shared values, the freedoms and the quality of life our countries have fought for and continue to support today.

 Updated on 27th March 2023